How to add a feedback form to a static website without a backend.

 - full control;

-- can implement any business logic;
+- you can implement any business logic;

 Cons:

-- needs a backend developer;
+- you need a backend developer;

-- needs to host the API somewhere;
+- you need to host the API somewhere;

-- needs to maintain security;
+- you need to maintain security;

-- needs to monitor notification delivery;
+- you need to monitor notification delivery;

-- needs to implement anti-spam;
+- you need to implement anti-spam;

-- needs to log errors;
+- you need to log errors;

-- needs to maintain infrastructure.
+- you need to maintain infrastructure.

 Option 2: serverless function